 Enabling keyboard-based navigation for customers who use assistive technology

 Make customer service options prominent and easy to understand, and the list goes on.

 Lack of employee knowledge and training is the biggest obstacle that keeps companies from reaching their CX goals.
 So, it's imperative to foster a user-centric culture and build on the foundation of serving the customers as best as possible.

 Conduct training and workshops to equip employees with information on handling users' queries and streamlining workflow across different channels.
 Besides, employees in different departments should share their insights and feedback so that the CX team can develop a more user-centric strategy.

 8. Mine data from support tickets & chat logs

-Using a customer support ticketing system like Zendesk, you capture information about your customers and their experience with your company and products.
+Using a customer support ticketing system like Zendesk professional services, you capture information about your customers and their experience with your company and products.
 Mining the data within your support tickets and chat logs will help you spot issues and opportunities for improvement.

 For instance, one major issue raised by users was confusing analytics UI.
 If your sales team worked on the issue and made it better as per the user's preference, you can send a product update email to let users know.
 And you can even integrate your Zendeska account with Mailmodo and reach out to users who raised the issue directly.